steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ```
 ### Add Resonance and Pan to the Destination Menu

-To make Resonance and Pan selectable in the Modulation Matrix, you must add them to the destination menu.
-The destination menu is part of the MatrixRow template which is part of the [Template List](../../HALion-Macro-Page/pages/Template-List.md) that creates the Modulation Matrix.
-The destination menu opens the MenuDestRoot template, a [Custom Multi Level Menu](./Custom-Multi-Level-Menus-II.md), that consists of several MenuEntry templates that select the destination via their OnValue.
-The OnValue corresponds to the index of the ``destinations`` table as previously defined in the MIDI script.
+To make Resonance and Pan selectable in the modulation matrix, you must add them to the MenuDestRoot template.
+The MenuDestRoot template is a [Custom Multi Level Menu](./Custom-Multi-Level-Menus-II.md) with a MenuEntry template for each destination.
+The MenuDestRoot template pops up when you click the DestinationMenu template.
+The DestinationMenu template is part of the MatrixRow template which is part of the [Template List](../../HALion-Macro-Page/pages/Template-List.md) that creates the rows and controls for the modulation matrix.

+A destination gets selected through the UI variable @MenuValue.
+MenuValue is a script parameter defined in the UI script of the MenuDestRoot template.
+It is exported and set by the Destination template parameter of the [Template List](../../HALion-Macro-Page/pages/Template-List.md) that creates the modulation matrix.
+MenuValue is also connected to the exclusive switch and the [Label](../../HALion-Macro-Page/pages/Label.md) control within the MenuEntry template.
+The exclusive switch controls whether an entry is displayed as selected or not, and the [Label](../../HALion-Macro-Page/pages/Label.md) control displays the name of the selected destination.

+The OnValue of the MenuEntry template corresponds to the index of the ``destinations`` table as previously defined in the MIDI script.
 However, the index of OnValue starts at zero.
 Thus, OnValue is always one less than the index of the corresponding destination in the ``destinations`` table.

+Together, MenuValue and OnValue control which destination is selected and displayed.

+#### Edit the MenuDestRoot Template

 1. Go to the **Templates Tree**, navigate to **library > Tutorial Controls > Popup** and edit **MenuDestRoot**.
 2. Select the Level template and set its properties and template parameters as follows.